ericbenz/TwitterDrugs/README.md

 ## Drugs
 The 334 drugs in the `drugs.txt` file represent the 81 drugs present in ADR tweets from the Nikfarjam 2015 study (available [here](http://diego.asu.edu/downloads/publications/ADRMine/drug_names.txt)), the New York State Department of Health [top 150 drugs](https://apps.health.ny.gov/pdpw/DrugInfo/DrugInfo.action) list, and Chemical and Engineering News' [2014 top 50 drugs list](http://cen.acs.org/content/dam/cen/supplements/CEN-supplement092014.pdf).

+## Relevancy Screening
+Tweets were mined using the Twitter API and screened automatically for relevancy.
+All tweets containing external URLs, any of a small set of terms related to salesmanship (e.g. *sale*, *promo*, *cheap*, *free shipping*), or lacking the searched-for drug name in the tweet text itself were discarded.

 ## Use
 This corpus is freely available to the academic community.
 By downloading Twitter data, you agree to follow the current [Twitter terms of service](https://twitter.com/tos), which requires not to redistribute the tweet content and to delete tweets that are marked deleted in the future.